-Curriculum in Baccalaureate Nursing for Registered Nurses Arkansas Tech University Nursing Courses Specific to Curriculum in Baccalaureate Nursing for Registered Nurses
+Curriculum in Baccalaureate Nursing for Registered Nurses Arkansas Tech University Nursing Courses Specific to Curriculum in Baccalaureate Nursing for

+Registered Nurses

-Junior Senior
+Junior Se nior

 Spring Summer I, II Fall

 NURN 4002 2 NURN 4024 4 NURN 4034 4

 NURN 4003 3 NURN 4303 3 NURN 4045 5

-NURN 4013 3 Elective 2
+NURN 4013 3 Elective 3

 Elective 3

-Total Hours 11 Total Hours 7 Total Hours 11
+Total Hours 11 Total Hours 7 Total Hours 12

-1See appropriate alternatives or substitutions in "General Education Requirements" on page 81.
+&lt;sup>1See appropriate alternatives or substitutions in "General Education Requirements" on page 79.

-2Licensed registered nurses who have met all of the lower division nursing curriculum requirements and graduated from an associate degree or diploma program that was NLN accredited at the time of graduation may receive credit for 30 hours of nursing courses if they meet specific requirements.
+&lt;sup>2Licensed registered nurses who have met all of the lower division nursing curriculum requirements and graduated from an associate degree or diploma program that was NLN accredited at the time of graduation may receive credit for 30 hours of nursing courses if they meet specific requirements.